Roger Waters: Personal life

-In 1969, Waters married his childhood sweetheart Judith Trim, a potter.
-She was featured on the gatefold sleeve of the original release of the Pink Floyd album Ummagumma, but excised from CD reissues.
+In 1969, Waters married his childhood sweetheart, Judith Trim, a schoolteacher and potter.
+She was featured on the gatefold sleeve of the original release of the Pink Floyd album Ummagumma, but her image was excised from CD reissues.
 They had no children and divorced in 1975.
 Trim died in 2001.

-In 1976, Waters married Lady Carolyne Christie, the niece of the 3rd Marquess of Zetland.
-They had a son, Harry Waters, a musician who has played keyboards with his father's touring band since 2002, and a daughter, India Waters, who has worked as a model.
+In 1976, Waters married Carolyne Christie, the niece of the third Marquess of Zetland.
+They had a son, Harry Waters, who has played keyboards with Waters's touring band since 2002, and a daughter, India Waters, who has worked as a model.
 Christie and Waters divorced in 1992.

 In 1993, Waters married Priscilla Phillips.
 They had a son, Jack Fletcher.
 Their marriage ended in 2001.

-In 2004, Waters became engaged to the actress and filmmaker Laurie Durning; they married on 14 January 2012 and filed for divorce in September 2015.
-Waters married his fifth wife, his former chauffeur, Kamilah Chavis, in October 2021.
+In 2004, Waters became engaged to the actress and filmmaker Laurie Durning.
+They married on 14 January 2012 and filed for divorce in September 2015.

+Waters married his fifth wife, Kamilah Chavis, in October 2021.